UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 the coefficients of our `latitude` and `longitude` features using `.coef_`.

-In this case we see that both are negative weights,
+In this case, we see that both are negative weights,

-We also can see that the weight of latitude is larger in magnitude.
+We also can see that the weight of latitude is larger in magnitude than that of longitude.

 This makes a lot of sense because Canada as a country lies above the USA and so we expect `latitude` values to contribute more to a prediction